-Before you prepare your forms, you will need to gather the tax information for the business or payer and recipient or payee, as well as the amounts paid to the recipient.
+Once you are ready to begin your tax filing, you must gather the required information to prepare Form 1099-MISC.
+This includes information for the business, or payer, and recipient, or payee, as well as the amounts paid to the recipient.

 - Federal Employer ID Number

 Before completing a form for any non-employee, have them fill out a W-9 form.
 A W-9 form, like W-4s for employees, will provide you with the relevant information for the recipient such as their name, address, and tax identification number.

 The IRS instructs that a 1099-MISC form must be completed each person who, in the previous tax year, has been paid for certain amounts.
 It is recommended to view the IRS instructions for the amount types and their corresponding box number, as these are susceptible to change year to year.

 There are some notable exceptions to payments that are not required to be reported on a Form 1099-MISC.
 However, there are or may be some exceptions to the exceptions.
 It is always best to consult your tax advisor to determine if you should send out a Form W-9 to request information to a payee.

 Once you have gathered information to prepare form 1099-MISC you can: